What I would say to a bully.

 To you, all the sidewalks are cracked,

-which is probably why you only put on
+which is probably why you hide behind

 a porcelain perfect mask.